 When you leave for vacation periods during the year, please remember to:

 - Remove all valuables from your room

 - Lock your door

 - When feasible, unplug appliances (before unplugging refrigerators, it is recommended to empty its contents and leave the door open)

 In order to provide a safe and secure environment, the University maintains careful control of room keys.

 - You will be issued one key for your room.

 - For safety's sake, please do not leave your room unlocked for any length of time, particularly when you go to the bathroom, or shower.
 Take your key with you!

-- If you discover that your key is missing, you must notify Security immediately.
+- If you discover that your key is missing, you must notify Housing immediately.
 In case of loss by a theft that is clearly without fault on the part of the keyholder, Campus Security and Facilities Services, together with the Director of University Housing and Residence Life, will review the particulars and decide if the replacement charges may be waived.